vicident/texture_nets/README.md

 ![Sample](data/readme_pics/tiger.jpg)

 ![Sample](data/readme_pics/tiger_starry.jpg)
-It is much different to what original algorithm would generate, but quite nice.
+It is much different to what original algorithm would generate, still quite nice.

-In one of the experiments the generator failed to learn Van Gogh, but went very good.
+In one of the experiments the generator failed to learn Van Gogh, but went very stylish.

 ![Sample](data/readme_pics/pseudo.png)